watty62/SOD/Health.md

 ## News
 August 2020
-- The NHS Scotland Open Data platform continues to be developed as a very useful resource.
+- The NHS Scotland Open Data platform continues to be developed as a very useful resource with a more than doubling of the number of datasets since Feb 2019.
 - None of the fourteen Health Boards publish their own open data, and
-- only one of the thirty Health and Social Care Partnerships (HSCPs) publish anything resembing open data: Angus HSCP.
+- only one of the thirty Health and Social Care Partnerships (HSCPs) publish anything resembing open data: _Angus HSCP_.

 ### NHS Scotland